 In addition to projects for the cinema, the experts who work for Wallimage also manage other specific lines such as animation and television productions five times a year.
 Among the files presented during the month of September, the Board of Directors selected three : two documentaries and one series.

-“Les enfants du hasard” will be co-directed by Thierry Michel and Pascal Colson.
-In times when immigration fuels the sickest fantasies, the directors wanted to find out if integration was a gentle utopia or a true opportunity.
-Produced by Les Films de la Passerelle, Les Enfants du Hasard (Hasard is the name of the coalmine) will be released in June 2017.
+Les enfants du hasard will be signed by a duo : Thierry Michel and Pascal Colson.
+The two companions planted their camera, as discreetly as possible, in a school in Cheratte located in the heart of a mining town.
+There, under the benevolent gaze of a highly motivated teacher, almost all the students, the grandchildren of miners, are from immigrant families (mainly Turkish).
+At a time when immigration feeds the most unhealthy fantasies, the directors wanted to know if integration was a sweet utopia or an opportunity for all.
+Naturally produced by Les Films de la Passerelle, Les Enfants du Hasard (Hasard being the name of the coal mine) will be seen in June 2017.

 On a completely different scale of production, First Man, co-produced by AT-Doc, is a feature film of wild ambition in the tradition of The Rite of Man or the famous BBC documentaries, The Origins of Mankind.
 This film, which is based on the most recent discoveries in paleoanthropology, is based on a narrative structure in four acts.
 Each one relates one of the great stages of our evolution.
 The director has chosen to follow the story of a single clan, a group of ten characters over… 15 million years.
 At each stage, they are faced with challenges that make them evolve.
 The great challenge will be to succeed in the special effects of this film which wants to be faithful to the current standards of the genre.
 And since Mikros Wallonie is the one to inherit this important position, we can already tell you that the excitement is high.
 The Post Box will take care of all the sound work.